 5. Begin to mix and knead the dough.

 6. Add more water as required and knead to a smooth soft dough.
 Overall I added ¾ cup water.
-The amount of water required depends on the quality of flour.
-So you can add ⅔ to ¾ cup water or more if required. if dough becomes sticky, then then add some more flour. if the dough looks dry, then add a bit of water.
+The amount of water required depends on the quality of both the flours.
+So you can add ⅔ to ¾ cup water or more if required.

 Making missi roti